-Field Description and Instructions Night Service Destination Enter the destination where calls to this hunt group will redirect when the hunt group is in the night service mode.
-Allowable entries are an assigned extension number, the attendant, or leave blank.
+Field Description and Instructions Queue?
+Enter y A queue is optional but recommended.
+See Worksheet C: Assign the Hunt Group in Chapter 2, "Switch Integration Planning", for the appropriate value.
+Vector?
+Enter n The Intuity AUDIX hunt group may be vector-controlled.
+See Worksheet C: Assign the Hunt Group in Chapter 2, "Switch Integration Planning", for the appropriate value.
+Security Code: Leave this field blank.
+Night Service Destination: Enter the destination where calls to this hunt group redirect when the hunt group is in the night service mode.
+Allowable entries are an assigned extension number, the attendant, or a blank.
 Leave the field blank for most applications unless the application requires calls to be redirected when the hunt group is in night service mode.
-COR Class of Restriction.
-Enter the COR number listed on Worksheet C: Assign the Hunt Group.
-ISDN Caller Disp Enter grp-name or mbr-name to specify whether the hunt group name or member name will be sent to the originating user.
+COR: Enter the Class of Restriction listed on Worksheet C: Assign the Hunt Group in Chapter 2, "Switch Integration Planning".
+ISDN Caller Disp: Enter grp-name or mbr-name to specify whether the hunt group name or member name will be sent to the originating user.
 Use the hunt group name for most applications.
 This field is required when the ISDN-PRI option on the switch System-Parameters Customer-Options screen is enabled.
 If ISDN-PRI is not enabled, leave the field blank.
-Refer to Worksheet C: Assign the Hunt Group, for the correct value.
-Coverage Path Leave this field blank.
-By entering a coverage path, the switch would send a call the coverage point.
-This may interfere with the Lucent INTUITY system.
-Queue Length If you entered y in the Queue field, you must enter a queue length in the Queue Length field.
-Lucent recommends that you use a queue length equal to the number of Lucent INTUITY voice ports configured for the Lucent INTUITY system.
-Use a queue length that best meets your requirements.
-Calls Warning Threshold Leave this field blank.
-Time Warning Threshold Leave this field blank.
-Calls Warning Port Leave this field blank.
-Time Warning Port Leave this field blank.
+See Worksheet C: Assign the Hunt Group in Chapter 2, "Switch Integration Planning", for the correct value.
+Coverage Path: Leave this field blank.
+If you enter a coverage path, the switch will send calls to the coverage point.
+This may interfere with the INTUITY AUDIX system.
+TN: Enter the tenant partition number.
+The default is 1.
+Queue Length: If you entered y in the Queue field, you must enter a queue length here.
+Lucent Technologies recommends that you use a queue length equal to the number of INTUITY AUDIX voice ports configured for the INTUITY AUDIX system.
+Calls Warning Threshold: Leave this field blank.

+Field Description and Instructions

+Time Warning Threshold: Leave this field blank.

+Calls Warning Port: Leave this field blank.

+Time Warning Port: Leave this field blank.

 3. After you enter the correct information in each field, press ENTER to save the information.
-When you press the key, the screen refreshes.

-4. Press (NEXTPAGE) to move to the second page of the Hunt Group screen as shown in Figure 4-4
+4. Press NEXTPAGE to move to page 2 of the Hunt Group screen (Figure 4-5).